Derek Laud

-Laud is co-founder and Executive Director of the New City Initiative, a think tank for the finance sector.
-He is also a partner, partnership secretary, Director of the Advisory Board, and Director of Global Corporate Affairs at wealth management company Stanhope Capital LLP, where Lord Browne of Madingley, the former Group CEO of BP, chairs the Advisory Board, upon which Laud sits.
-Laud was the first black member of the Conservative Monday Club and first black master of foxhounds in the United Kingdom and is entitled to use the letters MFH after his name, but chooses not to do so.
+Laud is co-founder and executive director of the New City Initiative, a think tank for the finance sector.
+He is also a partner, partnership secretary, director of the advisory board, and director of global corporate affairs at wealth management company Stanhope Capital LLP.
+Laud was the first black member of the Conservative Monday Club and was the first black master of foxhounds in the United Kingdom.
+He was also a contestant on the 2005 series of the British reality television show Big Brother.